Death of Abu Bakr al-Baghdadi: Embedded informant

-The Washington Post reported that, according to a U.S. official, an ISIL militant-turned informant for the Kurds had provided critical intelligence about Baghdadi's location.
+The Washington Post reported that, according to a U.S. official, an IS militant-turned informant for the Kurds had provided critical intelligence about Baghdadi's location.
 The SDF commander, General Abdi, said that their informant was deep inside Baghdadi's inner circle as a security adviser and had provided a detailed layout of the complex, and was on-site during the operation, after which he left with the U.S. forces.
 SDF officials said that the informant had stolen Baghdadi's underwear and a sample of Baghdadi's blood, which was provided to the U.S. intelligence for DNA analysis and resulted in a positive match.
-U.S. and Middle East–based officials stated that the informant was a Sunni Arab ISIL operative, who served as a trusted facilitator and logistics aide to Baghdadi, but defected because ISIL killed his relative, after which he was cultivated as an intelligence asset by the SDF.
+U.S. and Middle East–based officials stated that the informant was a Sunni Arab IS operative, who served as a trusted facilitator and logistics aide to Baghdadi, but defected because IS killed his relative, after which he was cultivated as an intelligence asset by the SDF.
 They said that, after the SDF leadership handed control over the informant to U.S. intelligence, he was carefully vetted for several weeks by them and that the effort to begin exploiting this intelligence asset began in the summer of 2019.
 The informant was subsequently extracted from the region with his family two days after the raid and will likely receive at least some of the $25 million bounty.